January 9, 2026

 The tobacco feeder’s primary function is to deliver a continuous, uniform flow of cut tobacco filler to the cigarette maker’s garniture section at a rate precisely matched to the maker’s production speed.
 Any deviation from this uniform flow — whether a surge, a shortage, or an inconsistent density variation — creates a corresponding variation in cigarette rod weight.
+For a full explanation of how the tobacco feeder connects to the garniture section and the full production line, see our guide to the Tobacco Feeder System: How It Works and Machine Compatibility Guide.

 Underweight cigarettes: Below-specification cigarettes are detected and rejected by the maker’s microwave weight control system.
 High rejection rates from underweight cigarettes increase tobacco waste, reduce line efficiency, and indicate a feed rate problem that needs immediate investigation.